rmbolger/Posh-ACME/docs/Plugins/BlueCat.md

 Due to the potentially short lifetime of a BAM auth token you must pass the username and password as a PSCredential object using the `BlueCatCredential` parameter.
 You also need to provide the API uri as `BlueCatUri`.
 In addition you must also pass the Configuration name as `BlueCatConfig`, the DNS View name as `BlueCatView`, and the list of DNS servers to deploy as `BlueCatDeployTargets`.

-*NOTE: The `BlueCatUsername` and `BlueCatPassword` parameters deprecated and will be removed in the next major module version.
+*NOTE: The `BlueCatUsername` and `BlueCatPassword` parameters are deprecated and will be removed in the next major module version.
 Please migrate to the Secure parameter set.*

 ```powershell
 $BlueCatParams = @{